 That is the base of my feeding program and it’s worked well for my donkeys.

 I do add in extras occasionally.
-Herbs, veggies, small amounts of fruits.
+Additional heath supporting herbs, veggies, small amounts of fruits.

 Need more info on Care and Feeding Donkeys?